AhmadAbdElhameed/Data-Scientist-Nanodegree/README.md

 and cleaning our dataset.

 ### 2. Disaster Response Pipeline Project
-In this project, we are going to built a web app to do Machine Learning task, which is classifying a message.
-You can check the running web app in this link.

-In order to run this project, you need the model (pickle file) and since the size is too big for github, you can download the pickle model in .
+The goal of the project is to classify the disaster messages into categories.
+In this project, I analyzed disaster data from Figure Eight to build a model for an API that classifies disaster messages.
+Through a web app, the user can input a new message and get classification results in several categories.
+The web app also display visualizations of the data.

 ### 3. Data Scientist Capstone Project
 For the Capstone Project, I chose the “Optimizing App Offers With Starbucks” project, which basically trying to solve the problem on how to send the offer to the right customers.
 I did the analysis of the starbucks offers data and wrote the complete analysis in my Medium Blog Post, you can read it .